bcgsc/orca/doc.md

 ```
 * Add new entries from outputs of `getent passwd` and `getent group` commands to `group_hs17` and `passwd_hs17` files in `/orca_repo/etc`.

+P.S.
+Don’t use `vim` editor, use `nano`, because `vim` changes the inode and bind-mounted single files don't stay in sync after inode of file changes.
+As result, the container doesn’t see changes.

 * Add `hosts` file to the `/orca_repo/etc`:
 ```
 127.0.0.1   localhost localhost.localdomain localhost4 localhost4.localdomain4